POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Experiments

+\textbf{Baselines.} We organize baselines and our method into two groups based on whether the generation model is fine-tuned.
+The first group contains methods that do not fine-tune the generator. \textbf{(1)} \textbf{Base-Model} conditions generation only on the task prompt. \textbf{(2)} \textbf{Raw-Prompting} prepends raw user signals directly to the prompt, conceptually encompassing~\citet{zhou2024hypothesis}. \textbf{(3)} \textbf{Summary-Prompting} conditions the frozen generator on a natural-language preference summary produced by the unoptimized inference model $\pi_{\phi_{\text{ref}}}$.
+This baseline serves as a controlled ablation; not as a stand-in for prior handcrafted user profile extraction methods, which are complementary to \tm{} because their handcrafted user profiles can serve as inputs to our preference inference model (an example is shown in Section~\ref{sec:alignx-results}). \textbf{(4)} \textbf{\tm{}-Inference-Only} represents \tm{} with only training Stage 1.
+It conditions the frozen generator on \tm{}'s optimized preference summaries.
+These methods can also be directly applied to personalize off-the-shelf, black-box LLMs.

+The second group contains methods that additionally fine-tune the generator using preference-labeled data. \textbf{(1)} \textbf{Raw-Aligned} fine-tunes the generator while conditioning on raw user signals, conceptually encompassing~\citet{singh2025fspo,li2025million,zhao2023group,zhao2025nextquill,lee2024aligning}. \textbf{(2)} \textbf{Summary-Aligned} is the generator-fine-tuning counterpart of Summary-Prompting. \textbf{(3--5)} \textbf{LoRe} and \textbf{PAL-A / PAL-B} learn \textbf{user-specific latent embeddings} that are injected into the generator during fine-tuning.
+As a result, these methods do not support frozen generators and do not transfer to off-the-shelf generators. \textbf{(6)} \textbf{\tm{}-Full} corresponds to our full method described in Section~\ref{sec:method}.
+For all methods, we use the same underlying preference optimization algorithm (DPO, unless otherwise specified) to ensure fair comparison.

-\textbf{Evaluation Metrics.} We report three complementary metrics.
-(1) \textbf{Win Rate with LLM-as-a-Judge (Win Rate)} evaluates personalization quality on \texttt{Review}, \texttt{ELIX}, and \texttt{Roleplay}.
-Each test instance in these datasets includes a \textbf{ground-truth persona}.
-These personas are \textbf{only available at evaluation time} and are never used during training.
-Following~\citet{singh2025fspo}, we use GPT-4o~\cite{openai2024gpt4o} as the judge, comparing model outputs and deciding which better matches the ground-truth persona description (see Appendix~\ref{appendix:judge-prompt} for the GPT-4o prompting template).
-(2) \textbf{Reward Accuracy (Acc.)} measures alignment with ground-truth preference labels for unseen users in the test set; a prediction is correct if the log-probability margin assigned by the model between the chosen and rejected responses exceeds that assigned by the Base-Model.
-(3) \textbf{Average Context Overhead Length (Avg.
-Len.)} reports the token overhead introduced by each method, capturing context efficiency.
+\textbf{Evaluation Metrics.} We evaluate personalization on \textbf{held-out users} using three complementary metrics. \textbf{Win Rate with LLM-as-a-Judge (Win Rate).} On \texttt{Review}, \texttt{ELIX}, and \texttt{Roleplay}, each test instance includes a ground-truth persona available only at evaluation time.
+Following the official evaluation protocol of these datasets~\citep{singh2025fspo}, we use GPT-4o~\citep{openai2024gpt4o} as a judge to compare model outputs and select the response better aligned with the persona (see Appendix~\ref{appendix:judge-prompt} for the prompting template).
+We further complement Win Rate with a second metric that does not rely on an external judge. \textbf{Reward Accuracy (Acc.)} measures alignment with ground-truth preference labels: a prediction is correct if the model assigns a larger log-probability margin between the preferred and rejected responses than the Base-Model does, capturing how much the personalization method shifts the generator toward the correct preference relative to an unpersonalized baseline. \textbf{Average Context Overhead (Avg.
+Len.)} reports the average number of additional tokens introduced by user-specific conditioning, measuring context efficiency.